beavillata/Bancomat/README.md

 Moreover, pin characters are hidden while typing to make the login process safer.
 Since this method requires interaction with the output system, full compatibility on windows machines is not ensured.

+##ID

+To protect personal informations of customers, an ID has been generated.
+We decided not to use the card number as ID so that if only a file is violated it would be hard to connect the informations to a specific individual.
+For instance, reading the movement file, you will not know who performed the transaction without having also access to the credentials database.

 ## UML

 ### Use case diagram